top1944/duckuments/docs/atoms_85_fall2017_projects/15_saviors/30-final-report-document-saviors.md

 ### Recorded Logs {#saviors-logs}

-For being able to thorougly evaluate and tune our algorithms, we recorded various bags, which we uploaded to the Duckietown logs server.
+For being able to thorougly evaluate and tune our algorithms, we recorded various bags, which we uploaded to the [Duckietown logs database](http://logs.duckietown.org/).

 ## Formal Performance Evaluation / Results {#saviors-final-formal}
 <!--_Be rigorous!_